 That should do it!
 Our list of some of the most fun things to do in DC for couples during your vacation.
 These ideas are also great if you are traveling with a group of friends.

-Remember, many of these great activities are included on the DC Explorer Pass, where you can save up to 40% on combined admission vs paying at the gate.
+Remember, many of these great activities are included on the Go Washington DC pass, where you can save up to 40% on combined admission vs paying at the gate.

 Consider adding a few of these fun options to your kid-free vacation itinerary.
 Enjoy!